What is Bermuda Options?

 - It can be exercised only on specific dates, which may not be the best days to exercise the option.

 - It offers writers of such options to exercise more control over when the option can be exercised rather than on the option buyer.

 - It requires the use of complex option pricing models and can’t be undertaken using the standard Black Scholes Option pricing model.

 Important Points to Remember

-For instance, Traders betting on prices of Crude Oil can opt for Bermuda Option when OPEC (Oil producing and Exporting countries) meet ( which directly impacts the prices of Crude Oil) coincides with the specific dates as that can safeguard the cost rather than opting for American Option, thereby gaining from the hybrid model.
+For instance, Traders betting on prices of Crude Oil can opt for Bermuda Option when OPEC (Oil producing and Exporting countries) meet ( which directly impacts the prices of Crude Oil) coincides with the specific dates as that can safeguard the cost rather than opting for an American option, thereby gaining from the hybrid model.

-Bermuda Option is mostly Over the Counter Traded options and is used often as a hedging instrument for interest rate contracts and foreign exchange contracts.
+Bermuda Option is mostly Over the Counter Traded options and is often used as a hedging instrument for interest rate contracts and foreign exchange contracts.
 It offers more flexibility compared to European options.
 Such options are also used for specific situations or event-specific purposes.
 The writer of such options makes use of extensive quantitative techniques and sophisticated option Pricing Models to price these complex derivative instruments.
-These exotic options offer more flexibility compared to a European Option at the expense of additional premium and less exercising opportunities compared to American Option by being less expensive compared to American Options.
+These exotic options offer more flexibility compared to a European Option at the expense of additional premium and less exercising opportunities compared to the American option by being less expensive compared to American Options.